jgreathouse9/FDIDTutorial/Vignette.md

 </details>

 # Replicating Hsiao, Ching, Wan
 Here is an example of using the full thing.
-I begin by modifying my graphics to my liking.
+I begin by modifying my graphics to my liking
 ```python
 # Matplotlib theme
 Jared_theme = {'axes.grid': True,